ssnio/bio-attention/README.md

 **CelebA**: [https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
 **FashionMNIST**: [https://github.com/zalandoresearch/fashion-mnist](https://github.com/zalandoresearch/fashion-mnist)

-The codes for composing different input-images as well as the curve-tracing stimuli is included in the [./src/composer.py](./src/composer.py).
+The codes for composing different input-images as well as the curve-tracing stimuli is included in the [src/composer.py](./src/composer.py).

-## Required packages
+## Requirements
 We used Python 3.9 and the following packages for our training and analysis:
 - torch (1.13.0+cu116)
 - numpy (1.26)
 - Pillow (9.3)
 - torchvision (0.14.0+cu116)
 - matplotlib (3.6)
 *Note 0:* Other than Python and packages listed above, our code itself does not require any explicit setup or install.
-Although it is important to download the relevant datasets to [./data](./data/) directory for the respective experiment.
+Although it is important to download the relevant datasets to [data](./data/) directory for the respective experiment.
 *Note 1:* We used NVIDIA A100 for training the models, and hence PyTorch with Cuda is listed above.
-But for running the notebooks and the Demo, the code could run without any problem on CPU or Apple-silicon.
+For using the notebooks or the demo, the code should run without any problem on CPU or Apple-silicon.
 *Note 2:* For the COCO experiment, the COCO python tools (pycocotools) should be installed inside the src folder (see [COCO-API](https://github.com/cocodataset/cocoapi)).